HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 If you have OAuth authorization URIs for more than one region, make sure you set up your Authorize buttons accordingly.
 Selling partners need to be redirected to the Seller Central (for sellers) or Vendor Central (for vendors) sign-in page for their region.

-Setting up Authorize buttons is a one-time task.
+Authorize button set up is a one-time task.

-Step 2: Selling partner initiates authorization from your website
+Step 2: The selling partner initiates authorization from your website

 1. The selling partner signs in to your website.
 If the selling partner doesn't have an account, they must complete your registration process.

-2. The selling partner clicks the Authorize button that you set up in Step 1.
+2. The selling partner selects the Authorize button that you set up in Step 1.

 3. Your application loads the OAuth authorization URI into the browser and adds the following query parameters: